Board Executive Committee

 Michael Lezak is the staff rabbi at the Glide Center for Social Justice in San Francisco.
 Previously, he served 14 years as rabbi of Congregation Rodef Sholom in San Rafael, California, where he oversaw the congregation’s Chevra Kaddisha and New Jim Crow Working Group.
 Rabbi Lezak is on the board of the Bay Area Organizing Committee.
 He is married to Rabbi Noa Kushner and is the proud parent of three daughters.

-Aliza Schwartz (she/her) is a rabbinical student at the Reconstructionist Rabbinical College, expecting to graduate in 2024.
+Rabbi Aliza Schwartz (she/her) graduated from the Reconstructionist Rabbinical College in 2024.
 She is an incoming Cooperberg-Rittmaster Rabbinical Intern at Congregation Beit Simchat Torah (CBST) in New York City.

 Before rabbinical school, Aliza was based in Boston.
 Her spiritual and political home in Boston is Kavod, a multi-ethnic, multi-racial community led by young Jews that lives out its values through vibrant Jewish ritual, transformative social justice organizing, and collective responsibility.
 Aliza served on Kavod's board for four years and as Board President for two.
 She worked for about 3.5 years at the New Israel Fund as Assistant Director for the New England Region.
 She has been a strategy coach and trainer for IfNotNow, mostly in the movement's early years.
 Aliza is an alumna of AmeriCorps and JOIN for Justice’s Jewish Organizing Fellowship, and Aliza served as Community Organizer at Jewish Big Brothers Big Sisters.